geek-cookbook/geek-cookbook/manuscript/recipes/paperless-ng.md

+---
-hero: Paperless NG - Index and archive all of your scanned paper documents
+description: Paperless NG - Easily index, search, and view archive all of your scanned paper documents
+---

 # Paperless NG